Bradford: Economy

+In addition to the regeneration projects, existing buildings within the city centre will be demolished—including demolishing the NCP car park to expand and improve the current Bradford Interchange.

 Shopping

 The Broadway is the main retail shopping facility in Bradford.
-It includes Marks and Spencer, Next, Superdry, Schuh, H&M, Khaadi, Kiko (brand), Menkind among its over 70 units.
+It includes Next, River Island, Schuh, H&M, Khaadi, Primark, Kiko (brand), Menkind among its over 70 units.

 Kirkgate Shopping Centre is located in Bradford city centre.
-It includes Primark, New Look, Bank, W H Smith, Boots, Boyes, SportsDirect.com, Deichmann and F. Hinds in its 65 shops, as well as an indoor market and 550 car parking spaces.
-The centre has undergone a multimillion-pound refurbishment recently, and plans to upgrade the facade of the 1960s building have been submitted as it anticipates competition from the long-awaited £260 million Westfield development which opened on 5 November 2015.
+It includes New Look, Bank, W H Smith, Boots, Boyes, SportsDirect.com, Deichmann and F. Hinds in its 65 shops, as well as an indoor market and 550 car parking spaces.
+The centre has undergone a multimillion-pound refurbishment recently, and plans to upgrade the facade of the 1960s building have been submitted as it anticipates competition from the long-awaited £260 million Westfield development, which opened on 5 November 2015.
 In 2022 it was announced that the centre would eventually be demolished for the "City Village" development and that Primark would move to The Broadway replacing the old Debenhams unit.

 Forster Square Shopping Park opened in 1995 and is adjacent to the Forster Square Railway Station.
-It includes over 20 large retail and food units including Next, TK Maxx, Harveys, Asda Living, Peacocks, Clarks, JD Sports, Currys, DFS, Subway, McDonald's and Costa Coffee.
+It includes over 20 large retail and food units which includes Next, Boots, Currys, TK Max and Asda Living.

 Sunbridge Wells is an underground retail complex, it incorporates restaurants, bars and retail units.
 The complex is built in a series of Victorian tunnels situated in the centre of Bradford.

+Darley St. Market is an upcoming shopping centre opening in 2024, the new shopping centre replaces existing city centre markets including the Oastler Shopping Centre and Kirkgate Market.